Engaged Humanities Mellon Grant

 - Support for linking teaching, scholarship or creative activity to public engagement or community partnerships.

-- College Course Enhancement: This fund is provided to assist faculty members with expenses associated with regularly scheduled fall or spring classes.
+This fund is provided to assist faculty members with expenses associated with regularly scheduled fall or spring classes.
 Funds may be used to offset expenses that enhance students’ academic experience in the classroom through travel, admission performance fees, or other academic-specified activities.
+Funds may not be used as an honorarium.

 Other Funding Sources